Zerokk/MalariaDetectorCNN/README.md

 # MalariaDetectorCNN
-A project for testing convolutional networks (only code)
+A project for testing convolutional networks (only code; get dataset from here: https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria)